SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Systems with Updated Planet Parameters

 \subsection{HD 20794 (82 Eri)}

 HD 20794 (82 Eri; HIP 15510; HR 1008; GJ 139; TIC 301051051) is a G6V star \citep{Keenan+1989ApJS} with evidence of a circumstellar debris disk \citep{Wyatt+2012MNRAS, Montesinos+2016AA} at a distance of $d = 6.041 \pm 0.003 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-The star hosts a multi-planet system of at least 2 low-$M_{\rm p} \sin i$ planets, HD~20794~b and HD~20794~d.
-Here we detected both of these planets, with previously-measured orbital periods of $P_b\approx18.3\,{\rm d}$ and $P_d\approx90.3\,{\rm d}$ and masses of $M_{{\rm p},b} \sin i \approx 2.7\,{\rm M_\oplus}$ and $M_{{\rm p},d} \sin i \approx 4.8\,{\rm M_\oplus}$ \citep{Pepe+2011AA}.
-We also detected a significant RV signal at $362.7\,{\rm d}$ that is not associated with any known planets or planet candidates.
-However, given the poor phase coverage in the RV phase plot, overlap with the signal seen in the $S$-index data at $366.1\,{\rm d}$, and the significant peak seen in the window function periodogram near this period, we designated this signal (HD~20794.03) as ``FA.''
+The star hosts a multi-planet system of at least 2 low-$M_{\rm p} \sin i$ planets, HD~20794~b and HD~20794~d, with orbital periods of $P_b\approx18.3\,{\rm d}$ and $P_d\approx90.3\,{\rm d}$ and masses of $M_{{\rm p},b} \sin i \approx 2.7\,{\rm M_\oplus}$ and $M_{{\rm p},d} \sin i \approx 4.8\,{\rm M_\oplus}$ \citep{2011AA...534A..58P}.
+Here, we detected both known planets using 858 RVs collected by ESPRESSO, HARPS, PFS, and UCLES.
+Interestingly, we note the presence of a weakly-significant peak in the $H$-index periodogram consistent with the orbital period of planet d at $\sim$90 days, suggesting that perhaps a more detailed look into the stellar activity patterns of the host star near this period is warranted.
+We also detected a significant RV signal at $364.2\,{\rm d}$ that is not associated with any known planets or planet candidates, which we classified this signal as a false alarm due to its consistency with the sidereal year---there were also significant peaks at this period in the $R^\prime_{\rm HK}$, BIS, FWHM, and window function periodograms.